EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 Minimum value: 1
 Maximum value: 255

+<b>rdpServerProfileName</b>
+Name of the RDP server profile associated with the vserver.

 <b>failedLoginTimeout</b>
 Number of minutes an account will be locked if user exceeds maximum permissible attempts Minimum value: 1